IntoEkinzone/practice-repository/README.md

 # practice-repository

-This is the Github page repository for the cirriculum for the UI/UX bootcamp at 2U.
+This is the Github page repository for the UI/UX bootcamp curriculum at 2U.